 - Introducing Coaching and Teaching as Social and Relational Activities

-There are additional modules that you can choose to study which aim to foster greater interdisciplinary knowledge of sport development, ethics, sociology and sport and exercise science concepts as well as the research process.
-There are further opportunities in the second year to gain vocational coaching and professional qualifications as well as the associated knowledge to develop entrepreneurial skills and attributes that are vital within the industries related to sport coaching.
+There are additional modules that you can choose to study which aim to foster greater interdisciplinary knowledge of sport development, ethics, sociology, performance analysis and sport and exercise science concepts.
+There are also further opportunities in the second year to gain vocational coaching and professional qualifications as well as the associated knowledge to develop entrepreneurial skills and attributes that are vital within the industries related to sport coaching.
 Importantly, the second year also integrates work based learning opportunities to ensure you gain experience within the industry.